-The instrument requires 2 alkaline C-cell batteries.
+YSI meters require two alkaline C-cell batteries.
 Under normal conditions, the average battery life is 425 hours at room temperature without using the back light.
 A battery symbol will blink in the lower, left corner of the display to indicate low batteries when approximately 1 hour of battery life remains.